Kripsii/alx-low_level_programming/0x14-bit_manipulation/README.md

-set value of bit at given point to 1
+Setting the value of a bit at a given index to 0